-Porters are an incredible breed of men (and the ones who work on Kilimanjaro are nearly always male), and ones who never fail to draw admiration from the trekkers who hire them.
-Ranging in age from about 18 (the minimum legal age, though some look a good deal younger) to 40 (though occasionally way beyond this), porters are amongst the hardest workers on the mountain.
+They are, without doubt, amongst the hardest workers on Kilimanjaro.
 To see them traipsing up the mountain, water in one hand, cooker in another, rucksack on the back and picnic table on the head, is staggering to behold.
 And though they are supposed to carry no more than 15kg, many, desperate for work in what is an over-supplied market, carry much, much more.

 It’s this kind of horror story that has caused so much concern over recent years and led to the formation of organizations such as the Kilimanjaro Porters Assistance Project.

 How many porters do you need on Kilimanjaro?